Sebewe/LeagueofLegendsPredictor/README.md

  - Team XP: Numerical, continuous, this feature was standardized
  - Side of the map: Categorical, Nominal, this feature was one-hot-encoded
  - __CLASSIFYING__ Result: whether or not the team we are using data from won or not. __Categorical, Ordinal__.
- - _You can see a snippet of our $X$ before the transformations below._
+ - _You can see a snippet of our _X_ before the transformations below._

 |        |   killsat15 |   deathsat15 |   goldat15 |   xpat15 | blueside   |
 |-------:|------------:|-------------:|-----------:|---------:|:-----------|